-The chairperson is Director and Executive Vice President Tatsuro Ono; the other committee members are Masahiro Hyakumura, two Funai Soken Holdings executive officers, one employee of Funai Soken Holdings, and nine directors and management-level employees from the Funai Soken Consulting Group.
+The chairperson is Director and Executive Vice President Tatsuro Ono; the other committee members are Masahiro Hyakumura, one Funai Soken Holdings executive officer, and directors and management-level employees from the Funai Soken Consulting Group.

-g) Internal Control Committee
+h) Internal Control Committee

 The Internal Control Committee functions to ensure the creation and proper operation of an internal control system overseeing Funai Soken Holdings' and the Funai Soken Consulting Group's financial statements, so as to uphold the appropriateness of financial statements stipulated in the Financial Instruments and Exchange Act and its enforcement order.
 The Funai Soken Consulting Group CEO and the heads of the organizational units subject to internal oversight are serve on the committee as internal control managers, in which capacity they build and manage internal control systems within their day-to-day work.